openharmony/docs/en/application-dev/reference/apis/commonEventManager-definitions.md

 - Required subscriber permissions: none

 ## COMMON_EVENT_DEVICE_IDLE_CTRL_NETWORK
-Indicates that the network access is restricted or restored, when screen is off for about 30 minutes.
+Indicates that the app's network access is restricted, when screen is off for about 30 minutes.
 This event is available only for system applications.
 - Value: **usual.event.DEVICE_IDLE_CTRL_NETWORK**
 - Required subscriber permissions: none